The New Cities: 2005–2007: Early years

-Lost In City Lights
+2008–2010: Lost in City Lights

 The New Cities headlining at the Festi-Voix on June 29th 2010, Trois-Rivières, Quebec.

-Following their signing with Sony Music Canada, the band released their first full-length album Lost in City Lights in May 2009.

-Their debut single "Dead End Countdown" peaked at No. 16 on the Canadian Hot 100, won the 2010 SOCAN Pop/Rock Music Award and was nominated in 2 categories at the Canadian Radio Music Awards.
-The music video for "Dead End Countdown" was nominated at the 2009 MuchMusic Video Awards.
+The band signed a record deal with Sony Music Canada in October 2008.
+In January 2009, the band opened for Hedley during a tour in Quebec.
+On February 24, 2009, the band released their debut single "Dead End Countdown".
+The song peaked at No. 16 on the Canadian Hot 100, won the 2010 SOCAN Pop/Rock Music Award and was nominated in 2 categories at the Canadian Radio Music Awards.
+The music video for the song was nominated at the 2009 MuchMusic Video Awards for Post-Production of the Year.

+Following their signing with Sony Music Canada, the band released their first full-length album Lost in City Lights on May 5, 2009.
+In support of the album, the band toured across Canada in the fall of 2009, alongside Ten Second Epic.
+The group also performed on MuchOnDemand in June 2009.
+The band performed at 1,000 Islands Music Festival in August, joining Simple Plan, ILL Scarlett, Plain White T's, the Arkells and Lights, among many more at the event.

-The New Cities' second single "Leaders Of The Misled" was featured in the TV movie Degrassi Takes Manhattan, part of Season 9 of the TV series Degrassi: The Next Generation.
+The New Cities' second single "Leaders of the Misled" was released on August 11, 2009.
+The song reached No. 99 on the Canadian Hot 100.
+It was also featured in the television movie Degrassi Takes Manhattan, part of Season 9 of the television series Degrassi: The Next Generation.
 The track "Lost in City Lights" was featured in the third season of Gossip Girl.

-In support of Lost in City Lights, TNC toured with acts such as Simple Plan, Hedley, Marianas Trench, Carly Rae Jepsen, ILL Scarlett, Mobile, Faber Drive and Ten Second Epic.
-They have opened for major acts such as The Black Eyed Peas, Katy Perry, NIN, Sum 41 and Metric.
-They also toured the UK twice and France in the winter of 2009–2010.
+The band continued touring, having opened for major acts such as The Black Eyed Peas, Katy Perry, Nine Inch Nails, and Metric.
+They also toured in Europe, with shows in the United Kingdom and France in the winter of 2009–2010.

+In 2010, the band was nominated at the Juno Awards for Breakthrough Group of the Year.
+On March 23, the album's third single "Hypertronic Superstar" was released.
+The song peaked at No. 58 on the Canadian Hot 100.
+In April, the band supported Faber Drive on the Can't Keep a Secret tour along with These Kids Wear Crowns, Jesse Labelle and The Latency.
+The music video for "Dead End Countdown" was released in the UK and Ireland in March 2010, and was added to Kerrang!
+TV, Scuzz TV, NME TV, Chart Show TV and The Box playlists.
+The video reached No. 10 on the Kerrang!
+TV's "Most Wanted".
+On April 26, the song was released in the UK.
+From June to July, the group supported Emily Osment on the MuchMusic SodaPOP music festival.